tidymodels/yardstick/tests/testthat/_snaps/validation.md

         "b")), c("a", "b", "a"))
     Condition
       Error:
-      ! `estimate` should be a factor, not a a character vector.
+      ! `estimate` should be a factor, not a character vector.

 ---